 Müller Söhne artficial eyes

-Two boxes box containing hundred artificial eyes by F. AD.
+A box of hundred artificial eyes by F. AD.
 Müller Söhne, made after 1909.
-The company Müller Söhne has been active on the market for artificial eyes since 1860 to present day.
+The company Müller Söhne has been active on the market for artificial eyes since 1860 to date.
 The company states that it combines art and craft in their glass eyes ever since.
 The eyes cannot be exactly dated, but on the inside of the box is indicated that Müller Sohne won the ‘Staatseherenpreis’ of 1909, the ‘Grand Prix Brussel of 1910’ and the ‘St Louis Goldene medaille’ of 1904, therefore we date these eyes after 1910.

 The glass prosthetic eyes have different colours and proportions in order to fit in colour and seize.
 The website of Müller Söhne states that a high-quality eye prosthesis should be perfectly adapted to the healthy eye in terms of the color of the iris and sclera (white of the eye).

 A common reason for wearing a prosthesis is a tumor or serious eye disease that requires removal of the eye.
 Only a few years ago, it was mainly work-related accidents, such as injuries caused by metal chips or chemical burns caused by quicklime, for example, that led to the loss of a valuable sense organ.
 The loss of an eye not only limits the field of vision, but also often leads to problems in the social environment.

 The box and eyes are in good condition: on the outside are some wearings on the corners.
 The velours on the inside is in excellent condition and the logo’s ‘F. AD.
 Müller Söhne AtelieFür künstliche Augen’ are perfectly readable.